Dcohen52/PTM/README.md

 # ProtoCSS Package Manager

-The ProtoCSS Package Manager is a command-line tool written in Python that allows you to manage and install packages for the ProtoCSS preprocessor.
+The ProtoCSS Package Manager is a command-line tool that allows you to manage and install packages for ProtoCSS.
 It provides functionality for installing, upgrading, retrieving package information, and uploading packages.

 2. Run the ProtoCSS Package Manager: